FAQs

 What happens in an on-line session?

 Like all sessions, including ecotherapy sessions, we have 50 minutes - 1 hour to talk about whatever you wish to bring.
-The sessions are not directive, but guided by you.
-There doesn’t need to be any form of flow to the session and we can address whatever it is you want to bring.
+The sessions are not directed by me, but guided by you.
+There doesn’t need to be any particular form to the session addressing whatever it is you wish to bring.

 What happens in an ecotherapy session?

-We will walk for 50 minutes - 1 hour at your pace and there are several places and routes to choose from, led by you.
-We will walk side by side where possible and move through the session with you bringing whatever thoughts, feelings and emotions and topics you need to.
+We will walk or sit in nature for 50 minutes - 1 hour and there are 3 places to choose from, led by you.
+We will simply move through the session with you bringing whatever thoughts, feelings and emotions and topics you need to.
 Where appropriate and in a very natural way, we will use nature’s shapes, paths and design to integrate metaphors, obstacles, terrain and relationships to assist you with your session.
-Fresh air, movement and front facing talking all goes to enhance the therapeutic process.
+Fresh air, using nature and movement all go to enhance the therapeutic process.

 What kind of therapy do you provide?

 I am an integrative therapist, which means I incorporate different theories into our sessions, led totally by you.
 These include person-centred therapy, transactional analysis (looking at relationships), attachment and psychodynamic theories (exploring childhood and other life stage influences), Gestalt (working with feelings in the here and now) and cognitive behavioural therapy (looking at alternative patterns of thinking and behaviour).
-I provide walk and talk (ecotherapy) and on-line sessions.
+I provide on-line and walk and talk (ecotherapy) session.

 What’s the difference between counselling & psychotherapy?

-In the UK, counselling and psychotherapy share similarities but also have distinct differences in their approaches and objectives.
+In the UK, counselling and psychotherapy share similarities but also have differences in their approaches and objectives.
+I provide both.

 Counselling is typically more short-term and aims to address specific issues or problems in perhaps a shorter space of time.
 It focuses on providing practical solutions or coping strategies to tackle immediate concerns.
 Common topics addressed in counselling sessions include relationship problems, grief, stress management, and career transitions.
 Counsellors work collaboratively with clients to enhance their overall functioning and well-being within a relatively brief timeframe.

-Conversely, psychotherapy tends to be more long-term and involves a deeper exploration of psychological issues and patterns.
+Psychotherapy tends to be more long-term and involves a deeper exploration of psychological issues and patterns.
 Psychotherapeutic counselling delves into the underlying causes of emotional and behavioral difficulties, often tracing them back to childhood or past experiences.
 The goal of psychotherapy is to help clients gain insight into their thoughts, feelings, and behaviours, gaining lasting personal growth and change.
-It is often recommended for individuals dealing with complex or chronic mental health conditions, such as depression, anxiety disorders, or trauma.
+It is often recommended for clients dealing with complex, long lasting issues or mental health conditions, such as depression, anxiety, or trauma.

 Do you carry out ecotherapy sessions all year round?

-Yes, we will use the ever changing seasons as a backdrop for our sessions and our time together will go ahead unless there is heavy rain or thunder and lightening.
-You will also have the option to opt out of a booked ecotherapy session and have the session on Zoom instead if you prefer.
+Yes, we will use the ever changing seasons as a backdrop for our sessions and our time together will go ahead unless there is heavy rain, high winds or thunder and lightening.
+You will also have the option to opt out of a booked ecotherapy and have the session on Zoom instead if you prefer.

 How many sessions do I have?